Ethereum Quick Start - Gravatar (Simple)

 }

-SubQuery makes it easy and type-safe to work with your GraphQL entities, as well as smart contracts, events, transactions, and logs.
-SubQuery CLI will generate types from your project's GraphQL schema and any contract ABIs included in the data sources.
+SubQuery simplifies and ensures type-safety when working with GraphQL entities, smart contracts, events, transactions, and logs.
+The SubQuery CLI will generate types based on your project's GraphQL schema and any contract ABIs included in the data sources.

 import { Gravatar } from "../types";